PCRuniversum/PCRedux/paper/paper.md

 @Ritz2008, @Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
 @rodiger_chippcr:_2015].
 These and additional features can be extracted by the `pcrfit_helper` function. `pcrfit_helper` can be combined with the `pcrfit_parallel` function for parallel processing.
-Since this function provides a complex set of features we included the visualization function `visdat_pcrfit_parallel`, which is based on the `vis_dat` function by
+This function provides a complex set of features.
+Therefore, we included the visualization function `visdat_pcrfit_parallel`, which is based on the `vis_dat` function by
 @Tierney2017.
 In addition, the following function were developed: